Florida man charged after 4 found dead at Canada-US border

 “The investigation into the death of the four individuals in Canada is ongoing along with an investigation into a larger human smuggling operation of which Shand is suspected of being a part,” John Stanley, a special agent with Homeland Security Investigations, said in court documents.

 Shand could not be immediately reached for comment.
-There was no immediate response to an email to the federal public defender’s office, listed in court documents as representing Shand.
+There was no immediate response to an email and phone message to the federal public defender’s office, listed in court documents as representing Shand.

+“This is absolutely a mind blowing incident,” Canadian Prime Minister Justin Trudeau said during an appearance Friday in Ottawa.
+Traffickers took advantage of their desire to build a better life, he said.

+“This is why we are doing everything we can do discourage people from trying to cross the border in irregularly or illegal ways,” the prime minister said.

 According to documents, a U.S. Border Patrol in North Dakota stopped a 15-passenger van just south of the Canadian border on Wednesday.
 Shand was driving and court documents allege he was with two Indian nationals.